The Best Plant-Based Salad Dressings

 • 1 tsp sea salt

 Combine all of the ingredients in a high-power blender and blend until smooth.
-This will make about two cups of dressing.
+This makes about two cups of dressing.

 Peach Dijon Vinaigrette